 - Continuing Education

 The Minor in Global Politics and Development provides students with a critical examination of understanding of conflict and power in the international system, and development issues in the global South.
 It critically reflects on the evolution and character of relations between governments, between governments and international institutions, and between governments and societies and social movements.
-Offered under the Minors Policy of Ryerson University, it is comprised of several courses covering a range of subjects that will foster critical understanding of, and awareness about, international politics, inequality, and conflict, and will help students apply this knowledge to their own disciplines.
+Offered under the "Minor" (Article 7.4) provisions of Senate Policy 2 (Undergraduate Curriculum Structure) of Ryerson University, it is comprised of several courses covering a range of subjects that will foster critical understanding of, and awareness about, international politics, inequality, and conflict, and will help students apply this knowledge to their own disciplines.

 The Minor also reflects an interdisciplinary impulse, with courses drawn from several programs at Ryerson.

 This Minor is NOT available to students in the Politics and Governance program or to students in the Public Administration and Governance program.

 To receive the Minor, a student must complete six one-term courses (or equivalent) in the configuration shown in the Calendar listing of the Global Politics and Development Minor.